NethermindEth/docs/docs/get-started/running-node/l2-networks.md

 A [Taiko node](https://docs.taiko.xyz/core-concepts/taiko-nodes/) consists of two parts: taiko-client, analogous to a consensus client in Ethereum paired with an L2 execution client.

 :::warning Important
-- Similar to the L1 node, the L2 instance of Nethermind also requires a [properly configured](consensus-clients.md#configuring-json-rpc-interface) Engine API to communicate to taiko-client.
+Similar to the L1 node, the L2 instance of Nethermind also requires a [properly configured](consensus-clients.md#configuring-json-rpc-interface) Engine API to communicate to taiko-client.
-- If both the L1 and L2 nodes run on the same machine, ensure they use different ports and data directories.
 :::

 <Tabs groupId="network">